NaelsonDouglas/DistributedMachineLearningThesis/README.md

 * `seed` specifies the seed that will be used to generate the TODO.
 * `number_of_neighborhoods`
 * `number_of_data_set_dimensions`
+* `version` specifies whether to use histograms ("histogram") or summary statistics ("summary") to build the neighborhood
 * TODO move `seed` to this section
 * TODO `prefix` will be used as prefix to name output files.
 * TODO `suffix` will be used as suffix to name output files.